Her World honours 8 women in virus fight

 Younger professionals also made valuable contributions.

-Ms Shahidah Suhaimy, 30, who was doing marine conservation work in Thailand, returned to nursing in Singapore earlier this year to help in the front-line effort.

-The eight women are featured in the 60th anniversary issue of the magazine, which was published on Friday.
+The eight women are featured in the 60th anniversary issue of the magazine, which came out yesterday.
 The awards were organised by Singapore Press Holdings (SPH).

 Mr Eugene Wee, head of SPH Magazines, said: "As Singapore works her way out of the disquiet of the pandemic, we hope our special group of Women of the Year 2020 will continue to lead and influence countless others to carve their own unique paths towards contributing to society."